-In this paper, we optimized latency indirectly by optimizing the distribution of link load, and presented a GA-MMAS algorithm aiming at the problem of energy- and latency-aware IP mapping for Network-on-Chip with the 2Dmesh architecture.
+In this paper, we have presented a GA-MMAS algorithm aiming at the problem of low energy IP mapping for Network-on-Chip with the 2D mesh architecture.
 This algorithm use GA to initialize the pheromone for MMAS, making compensation to the lack of pheromone in the early stage of MMAS.
-The heuristics is not used in the computation of probability.
+And the heuristics is not used in the computation of probability.
 Instead of it, a new method is used for better results in which the IP core with lager communication volume is mapped firstly.
 Several experiments are carried out to verify the efficiency of the algorithm.
-Experimental results show that the algorithm saves about 36%~60%, 3%~25%, 10%~30% and 3%~30% compared to random mapping, GA, ACA and MMAS when $\lambda=1$; when $\lambda=0.5$, the results are 63%~85%, 1%~33%, 10%~44% and 3%~30%; and 65%~87%, 1%~39%, 11%~58% and 4%~35% when λ =0.
+Experimental results show that the algorithm saves about 36%-60% of energy consumption compared to random mapping, and saves about 3%-25%, 10%-30% and 3%-30% compared to GA, ACA and MMAS, respectively.